 Nature as a partnerThe environment in the spotlight

-From cars to home insulation – plastics replace materials that are less comfortable, safer and environmentally-friendly in terms of manufacture and while in use.
-For the production of such polymer materials, we require lots of raw materials such as gas, electricity and oil as well as lots of energy.
+From cars to home insulation – plastics replace materials that are less comfortable, safer with lower environmental impact in terms of manufacture and while in use.
+For the production of such polymer materials, we require lots of raw materials and energy such as gas, electricity and oil.
 Covestro therefore believes it has a responsibility to interact carefully with resources.

 We also want to lead the way in reducing our impact on the environment.
 This is proven, for example, in our responsible interaction with water, energy and emissions, as well as in the use of alternative resources.